Masterpiece Story: Lovers by Pablo Picasso

 The basket of fruit we see in front of Bacchus is sometimes interpreted as vanitas.
 It was intended to remind the viewer of the fleeting nature and meaninglessness of earthly life.
 The basket of bruised, overripe, wormy fruits could also have a symbolic message, such as a warning of the fleetingness of youth and the eminence of death.

-The model for Bacchus might have been Caravaggio’s friend and also a painter Mario Minniti, whom he had portrayed before in Boy with a Basket of Fruit; The Fortune Teller; The Musicians; Boy Bitten by a Lizard (probable); The Lute Player; The Calling of Saint Matthew, and The Martyrdom of Saint Matthew.
-Maybe Caravaggio’s Bacchus was just something like a prank, a 17th century snapshot of a friend with whom the artist probably partied a lot.
+The model for Bacchus might have been Caravaggio’s friend and painter Mario Minniti, whom he had portrayed before in Boy with a Basket of Fruit; The Fortune Teller; The Musicians; Boy Bitten by a Lizard (probable); The Lute Player; The Calling of Saint Matthew, and The Martyrdom of Saint Matthew.
+Maybe Caravaggio’s Bacchus was just something like a prank, a 17th-century snapshot of a friend with whom the artist probably partied a lot.
 And drunk a lot, as Caravaggio himself was a known drunk.

 There is also another conception.
 Bacchus’ offering of the wine with his left hand has led to speculation that Caravaggio used a mirror to assist himself while working from life, doing away with the need for drawing.
 In other words, what appears to us as the boy’s left hand was actually his right.
 It is known from Caravaggio’s early biographer, the artist Giovanni Baglione, that the painter did some of his early paintings using a mirror.